esthedebeste/comma/readme.md

 the last declared variable gets returned. no variables being declared results in undefined behavior.

 ```,
-yeah, a sign, b sign to sign.
+yeah a sign, b sign to sign.
-    added sign = a + b.
+    added sign = a plus b.
 haey.

-double, a sign to sign.
+double a sign to sign.
-    doubled sign = a * 2.
+    doubled sign = a times 2.
 elbuod.

 double yeah 1, 2.